There's a twist ahead in Celebrity Big Brother's second eviction

 And we know exactly when the next eviction is happening, too

-Celebrity Big Brother will be losing two housemates in its next eviction.
+Celebrity Big Brother will be losing two housemates in its next eviction as the nominations have been confirmed.

-Currently the boys – Wayne Sleep, Shane Lynch, Ginuwine, Andrew Brady, Shane Jenek, John Barnes, Daniel O’Reilly and Jonny Mitchell – have the power in the house.
-Therefore they will be able to decide who to nominate, although they haven’t yet announced who they’re putting up for eviction.
+The nominations are Ann Widdecombe, John Barnes, Andrew Brady, Rachel Johnson and Daniel O’Reilly.

+The five celebrities were nominated by the boys only as they currently have the power in the house.

-But who will the boys nominate?
-Well no surprises for guessing who Wayne has his eye on, after a clip from Monday’s programme showed the dancer getting a telling off from Big Brother for discussing nominations – something that is strictly banned in the house.
+It’s perhaps no surprise that Rachel has been nominated after a clip from Monday’s programme showed Wayne getting a telling off from Big Brother for discussing nominations – something that is strictly banned in the house.

 Talking in the kitchen, Wayne said about Rachel Johnson: “I’m not talking about nominations but anyway – so, I’ve gone off her again…Anyway she’s aware now, so of course I’m not going to do what I said.
 But now after the shopping list and the parmesan I’m thinking back again to my original idea.”
 Oops.